Trees on private property

 The goal of the Tree Management Bylaw is to ensure the provision of a sustainable, and grow a healthy urban tree canopy within the City of White Rock.
 In order to achieve this goal, the Tree Management Bylaw prohibits the unauthorized removal of or damage to protected trees on private property in the City of White Rock.
 Where removal is deemed necessary, the Bylaw ensures that adequate replanting occurs.

-The Planning and Development Services Department is responsible for issuing tree management permits as per Bylaw No. 1831.
-For more information on tree management on private land, please contact Planning and Development Services at (604) 541-2136.
+The Planning and Development Services Department is responsible for issuing tree management permits as per Bylaw No. 1831 (PDF).
+For more information on tree management on private land, please contact Planning and Development Services at 604-541-2136.

-Refer to the City of White Rock Tree Management Bylaw No. 1831.
-This bylaw applies to ALL private land in the City including “ravine lands”, “significant stands of trees areas” and “ecosystem enhancement areas” .
-This bylaw applies to all trees with trunk diameter of 30 cm (11.8 in) or greater measured 1.4 m above grade, as defined in the bylaw.
+Refer to the City of White Rock Bylaw No. 1831 (PDF).
+This bylaw applies to all private land in the City including “ravine lands,” “significant stands of trees areas” and “ecosystem enhancement areas.”
+This bylaw applies to all trees with trunk diameter of 30 centimetres (11.8 inches) or greater measured 1.4 metres above grade, as defined in the bylaw.

 Request for tree removal will require submission of an Arborists report and reasons for removal as outlined in the bylaw.
 Tree Management Permits for cutting and removal may be considered in the following situations:

 - Type 1 - to remove a dead, diseased or hazardous "protected tree," or to remove a structural root within the critical root zone of a protected tree